 | Photo albums | Not ideal | Best |

-If you want one printer for professional photo quality, inkjet is better.
+If you want one printer for professional photo quality, an inkjet is better.
 Laser works well as long as the paper matches the printer.

 Common Photo Printing Problems on Laser Printers (And Fixes)